prateekkiran/Konoha/README.md

 - Request notification permission via the **Enable notifications** button in the Notifications & Audio panel.
 The app respects the browser’s current permission state.
 - Alarm tones are generated with the Web Audio API and respect the alarm volume slider.
 Interact with the page (e.g., press Start) once to unlock audio playback.
+- Ambient soundscapes auto-sync with the selected background (Waves, Clouds, Aurora).
+Toggle or fine-tune them anytime.
 - Ticking ambience can be toggled on, and its volume controlled separately.
 Ticks only play during active focus intervals.

 ## Fullscreen Workspace